Who is buying that the Patriots are reportedly 'not expected' to trade Jimmy Garoppolo?

 Lombardi said the report about the Patriots holding onto Garoppolo isn’t about trying to get more in return from trade partners, but because he’s a “really, really good” player.

 New England may well hang on to Garoppolo, a second-round pick in 2014, but we have a hard time believing that’s what happens in the end.
-Garoppolo’s rookie deal is up after the 2017 season, at which point the Patriots would either let him walk (and get maybe a fourth-round compensatory pick from the league in return), sign him to a generous deal to stick around as the number 2, or perhaps franchise him.
+Garoppolo’s rookie deal is up after the 2017 season, at which point the Patriots would either let him walk (and get maybe a fourth-round compensatory pick from the league in return), sign him to a generous deal to stick around as the No. 2, or perhaps franchise him.

-But who actually believes the Patriots will pay a backup player the $20 million franchise amount or $8-10 million a year over a few years??
+But who believes the Patriots will pay a backup player the $20 million franchise amount or $8 million to $10 million a year over a few years?
 Yeah, us either.
-And if you’re Garoppolo, why are you settling for maybe $8 million when you can make twice that as the starter elsewhere?
+And why would Garoppolo settle for maybe $8 million when he can make twice that as the starter elsewhere?

-Which brings up another probability – would New England hang onto Garoppolo and trade Brady?
-Again, that seems highly unlikely.
+Which brings up another probability: would New England hang onto Garoppolo and trade Brady?
+That seems highly unlikely.
 Belichick has shown a willingness to trade anyone, but it would seem that Brady is the one player to whom that rule might not apply.

 So if the odds are seemingly against the Patriots letting Garoppolo walk for a relatively small return or signing him to a big-money deal to sit as Brady’s backup for a few more years or franchising him or trading Brady, what’s the natural solution?
 Trade Garoppolo this year, when several teams are desperate for a quarterback, the draft class at the position is poor, and you can almost certainly get a first-round pick in return.

 It makes too much sense not to happen.
-Then again, I still distinctly remember the Sunday morning in 2009 when I had to pull over to the nearest Panera Bread and use the free wi-fi to report that New England had traded franchise stalwart Richard Seymour to the Raiders… Moral of the story: Belichick can be full of surprises.
+Then again, I still distinctly remember the Sunday morning in 2009 when I had to pull over to the nearest Panera Bread and use the free wi-fi to report that New England had traded franchise stalwart Richard Seymour to the Oakland Raiders.